istd50043-2023-spring/lecture_notes/l12_spark_p2.md

 # Spark ML Pipeline

 A Pipeline is a common name in machine learning frameworks.
-In Spark it represent a sequence of algo to process and/or learn data.
+In Spark it represent a sequence of algos to process and/or learn data.

 * Transformer - for data transformation, e.g. tokenization, TF-IDF